 We probably don’t need to tell you about the impact of the opioid epidemic, or the deep and painful impact of substance use and overdose deaths have on individuals, families, friends, and communities.
 But, as a brief reminder:

 An estimated 2.1 MILLION people in the United States are currently struggling with an opioid addiction (and that’s just opioids).

-In 2017 there were an estimated 72,000 overdose deaths in the US.
-For some reference, that is almost double the number of annual breast cancer deaths.
+In 2017, there were an estimated 72,000 overdose deaths in the U.S. For some reference, that is almost double the number of annual breast cancer deaths.
 With so many people struggling with addiction and losing their lives to overdose, millions of family members and friends are left to grieve.

 Many of those experiencing grief related to addiction and overdose are children who have lost parents, siblings, grandparents, cousins, neighbors, and friends.
-At WYG we are grateful every day for the amazing grief centers, hospices, grief camps, and counselors serving these children.
+At WYG, we are grateful everyday for the amazing grief centers, hospices, grief camps, and counselors serving these children.
 We get to see the amazing work that is being done to support these children, but we know that often times their voices go unheard.

-And to get the “Dear Drugs” sharing started, here are a few letters that have been shared with us by the Chesapeake Life Center:
+To get the “Dear Drugs” sharing started, here are a few letters that have been shared with us by the Chesapeake Life Center:

-(Oh, and while you’re checking out that video, you should hop on over to YouTube and subscribe to our YouTube Channel).
 For more posts about coping with the grief of an overdose death, click here.